You are in the latest manual of the MINERVA Platform » examples

 Click here to download the map with customized semantic zoom, drawn in CellDesigner.
 The file has the following properties:

-Area SNCA degradation and elements in them are not modified; MINERVA displays them with the default semantic zoom calculation
+Area SNCA degradation and elements in them are not modified; the MINERVA Platform displays them with the default semantic zoom calculation.

 Elements SNCA, NO, ROS SemanticZoomLevelVisibility: 3

 Upload the the map with user’s defined layers to the MINERVA Platform and examine how particular areas are displayed.
 After, for display comparison, upload to MINERVA the map with default semantic zoom.
 It has same content as the map above, but without the custom semantic zoom.